rust-lang/prev.rust-lang.org/faq.md

 ### Why lifetimes?

 Lifetimes are Rust's answer to the question of memory safety.
-They allow Rust to ensure memory safety without mechanisms like garbage collection which carry hefty performance costs.
+They allow Rust to ensure memory safety without mechanisms like garbage collection, which can have undesirable implications for performance.
 They are based on a variety of academic work, which can be found in the [Rust book](https://doc.rust-lang.org/stable/book/academic-research.html#type-system).

 ### Why is the lifetime syntax the way it is?

 The `'a` syntax comes from the ML family of programming languages, where `'a` is used to indicate a generic type parameter.
-For Rust, the syntax had to be something that was unambiguous, noticable, and fit nicely in a type declaration right alonside traits and references.
+For Rust, the syntax had to be something that was unambiguous, noticeable, and fit nicely in a type declaration right alonside traits and references.
 Alternative syntaxes have been discussed, but this seems to work just fine.

 ### When is `Rc` useful?